serjykalstryke/Endless/README.md

 The application can be run in your local environment by:

 1. Clone the repo/Download the zip file
-2. Install required dependencies by running command `npm i` in a terminal window that has the application director open
+2. Install required dependencies by running command `npm i` in a terminal window that has the application directory open
 3. Run command `npm start` in your terminal

 View the deployed application <a href = "https://young-lowlands-92384.herokuapp.com/">here</a>